 The term influenza refers to illness caused by influenza virus.
 This is commonly called the flu, but many different illnesses cause flu-like symptoms such as fever, chills, aches and pains, cough, and sore throat.
 Influenza virus infection can cause different illness patterns, ranging from mild common cold symptoms to typical flu.
 Some people may be at increased risk for bacterial complications of influenza such as pneumonia, ear or sinus infections, or bloodstream infections.

-There are a number of drugs approved by the FDA for the treatment and prevention of influenza but they are not a substitute for yearly vaccination.
+There are a number of drugs approved by the FDA for the treatment and prevention of influenza.
 Yearly vaccination is the primary means of preventing and controlling influenza.

 Antibiotics are used to treat illnesses caused by bacteria like strep throat, tuberculosis and many types of pneumonia.
 Antibiotics do not treat viral illnesses like flu, colds, and most sore throats.